Our Torah Scroll

-I’d like to share with you some of what I know about this particular Torah scroll and the community which chanted from it, studied it, cherished it, guarded it – whose babies were named with it open, their wimples (swaddling from the bris) wrapped around it as its binding, whose young people became Bar Mitzvah in front of it, whose festivals were celebrated with this Torah at its center.
+Let us share with you some of what we know about this particular Torah scroll and the community which chanted from it, studied it, cherished it, guarded it – whose babies were named with it open, their wimples (swaddling from the bris) wrapped around it as its binding, whose young people became Bar Mitzvah in front of it, whose festivals were celebrated with this Torah at its center.
 It has been an extremely painful experience to read about this community, the fate of the individuals who were its leaders, and the inhumanity that decimated the lives of the individuals who lived there at the very early stages of the occupation of Poland.

-The cost of rescuing and repairing the scroll is estimated to be very high.
+The cost of rescuing and repairing scrolls such as this is very high.
 The costs of maintaining this precious legacy continue and your donations are most appreciated and welcome.
 Congregation Kehillah is a duly incorporated 501c3 under IRS law….your contributions are tax deductible.